9 min to complete

 The next function is used to insert a new Mutant into the Mutant Catalog table.
 This function is defined in the file main.go as well.

-After the data is added, we call on the SelectQuery function again to make sure that the data was actually added.
+After the data is added, we call on the SelectQuery function again to ensure the data was actually added.

-After the data is added and displayed in the terminal, we will delete it and then display the contents of the table again.
+After the data is added and displayed in the terminal, we will delete it and then display the table’s contents again.
 The deleteQuery is also defined in the file main.go:

 Now we execute the SelectQuery function again to make sure that the data was deleted.